bahbbc/bahbbc.github.io/_posts/2014-6-14-A-little-LaTeX.md

  - Formulas (oh, the formulas!) will never move, are easy to make and will always be like inside a Calculus book;
  - Your summary will always be right;
  - Text format changes can be made for the whole document with just a few commands;
- - Your sections, figures, tables, citations... will be automaticaly numbered.
+ - Your sections, figures, tables, citations... will be automatically numbered.

 This is really good when you want to submit a paper to a conference that has the LaTeX format.
 You just have to worry about your text and how you will make you 6-month work fit in 10 pages. :laughing: You won't have to worry about adjusting your file into theirs rules.

 <div style="text-align:center"><img src="/images/type_crazy.gif" width="300" height="170"></div>

-When after formating everything you have 11 pages, and the conference only accept max.
+Imagine after formating everything you have 11 pages, and the conference only accept max.
 10 pages papers :fearful:

 ---

-LaTex is a free software and it works on Linux, Mac OS and Windows :stuck_out_tongue:.
+LaTex is a free software and it works on Linux, Mac OS and Windows.
 When I used LaTeX offline I liked the [MiKTeX distribution](http://miktex.org/).
 It comes with a graphic interface called TeXworks.
 This only works for windows (I hadn't met the light yet at that time)

 <div style="text-align:center"><img src="/images/ruindows.gif" width="300" height="200"></div>